HomeFree Landlord FormsNevada 5-Day Notice to Quit (NRS 40.254)

 How does the tenant contest the 5-day notice?

-The tenant files an affidavit or answer with the justice court that has jurisdiction, within 5 judicial days of service, stating why the tenant is not guilty of unlawful detainer (for example, that rent was tendered or is not in default).
+The tenant files an affidavit or answer with the justice court that has jurisdiction, before that court’s close of business on the fifth judicial day after the day of service, stating why the tenant is not guilty of unlawful detainer (for example, that the underlying notice was defective or that the breach was cured in time).
 If the tenant files a timely affidavit, the court sets a hearing before deciding whether to order eviction.

 What happens after the 5 judicial days expire?